cceh/rti/doc_src/shooting.rst

 Footnotes
 =========

+.. [#] Manual focus mode makes sure the camera does not attempt to focus during
+       a dark interval.
+You may use autofocus if you configure the camera to focus on a different button than the trigger release button.

 .. [#] The pilot light (current shared by N LEDs) has not the same intensity as
        the individual LED (current used by one LED) because LED emission is not